General Monitoring and Detection Guideline

 UC Berkeley security policy mandates compliance with Minimum Security Standard for Electronic Information for devices handling covered data.
-The recommendations below are provided as optional guidance to meet continuous vulnerability assessment and remediation requirements.
+The recommendations below are provided as additional guidance to meet the Network Monitoring requirements in MSSEI section 9.1.1.

 Description of Risk